 For an in-depth guide to data normalization, check out The B2B Marketer’s Guide to Data Normalization.

-A database append is the process of taking your existing contact database and matching it against a vendor’s database to fill in any gaps or missing information.
+Database append refers to the process of taking your existing contact database and matching it against a vendor’s database to fill in any gaps or missing information.
 This is helpful for several reasons—more specifically, appended data can result in:

 - Increased sales connect rate